gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday February 15, 8:00pm
+* Monday February 22, 8:00pm
   [Mountain](http://wwp.greenwichmeantime.com/time-zone/usa/mountain-time/ "mountain time"):
-  Carl will
+  Kyle will
   begin leading discussion of
-  Chapter 7 (The Black Hole of Selflessness) at page 177 of [_In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive_](http://amzn.to/1GtD7Io "Amazon link") by Peter Schwartz.
+  Chapter 8 (The Goal of Self-Sacrifice) at page 189 of [_In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive_](http://amzn.to/1GtD7Io "Amazon link") by Peter Schwartz.